The following courses are offered by the Faculty of Medicine.

 EPI 6188 Systematic Review and Meta- Analysis (3 units)

 Approaches to the systematic review of evidence in the health sciences.
 Searching for the evidence, selection of studies, quality and validity of included studies, heterogeneity, statistical analysis and other quantitative and qualitative methods.
-Students will be required to do a meta-analysis on a topic of their own interest.
+Students will be required to do a group meta-analysis on a topic of their own interest.

 Course Component: Lecture